 Asset allocation is distribution of investments among the three asset classes in an attempt to minimize downside risk while maximizing opportunity for a positive real return.

-Robert J. Schiller's book Irrational Exuberance illustrates our tendency to ignore downside risk when all is going well.
+Robert J. Schiller's book Irrational Exuberance by Nobel laureate Robert J. Schiller illustrates our tendency to ignore downside risk when all is going well.
 Whether we are talking about the average price of a stock in an index, the value of a home, or even the price of tulips, when we see a continual upward trend in the price that others are willing to pay for a commodity, we begin to expect that that trend to continue and thus to believe that investment in that commodity is more likely to result in a gain than a loss.
 The book details several examples to the contrary, where "bubbles" in the price of a commodity burst when the perceived valuation of that commodity deflated to a more objective one.

 A realistically priced investment is priced according to its expected total return.
 Unless there is very significant cause to believe that a stock will increase in price, its earnings are the measure of what its most reasonable price would be.
 However, enthusiasm or pessimism can drastically influence the willingness of the market to pay a different price for the stock.
-Schiller assesses the overvaluation or undervaluation of the S&P 500 stock index using what he terms the "Cyclically Adjusted Price to Earnings Ratio" (CAPE), which reduces the effect of economic cycles on stock valuation by considering the ratio of a stock's current price to one tenth of its total earnings over the previous ten years.
+Schiller assesses the overvaluation or undervaluation of the S&P 500 stock index using what he terms the "Cyclically Adjusted Price to Earnings Ratio" (or "CAPE"), which reduces the effect of economic cycles on stock valuation by considering the ratio of a stock's current price to one tenth of its total earnings over the previous ten years.
 A common name for the CAPE is Shiller's PE10, which is so named to contrast it with the more commonly used and more cyclically affected Price to Earnings Ratio, or "PE".
 Another common name is the "Shiller PE".

 Shiller showed that, for long term investing, the total return for the S&P 500 (dividends plus stock price) over the ensuing 20 years generally decreased as the PE10 increased.